lenardatthebreakwater/jobfinder/README.md

 # JobFinder

-A simple and fast job board built with Vite and Node.js.
+A simple and fast job board built with React, TailwindCSS, and Vite.

 ## 🚀 Getting Started